 With the Coalition government of the first eight years of the Parliament, however, the legislative timetable was kept incredibly full.
 Parliament operated as a legislative machine on a familiar Westminster model, with exceptionally full legislative programmes from year to year.
 The Parliament was attempting to forge its own approach to legislation, and new developments such as the carry-over of Bills from year-to-year throughout the four year session were immensely valuable.
 Many of the Bills introduced by the Executive appeared, however, to have the purpose of "making a point" rather than fundamentally improving the law.
+This accusation has been made, also, of some of the Members Bills proposed.
 There was sometimes a sense of Bills for the sake of activity.
 Furthermore, the Parliamentary Committees existed under huge pressure, and on many occasions gave the impression of rushing their work.
 We note that "laws to make a point" can have an impact, but if their purpose is administrative change inside government our preference is that the problems be tackled directly.
+We discuss this further in Part 2.

 A major difference with Westminster is, however, the size of the Scottish Parliament.
-With only 129 MSPs, Committees have been handed the work of both the "Standing" and "Select" committees in the UK Parliament.
-Westminster's Select Committees work, scrutinising the Government, however many bills there are being dealt with concurrently by Standing Committees.
-At Holyrood, the Committees have benefited from their all-encompassing remit - in that experience of both legislation and administration has proved of value - but the balance between the two has favoured legislative work.
+With only 129 MSPs, Committees have been handed the work of both the "Standing" and "Select" committees in the UK Parliament and of both the Houses of Commons and Lords.
+Westminster's Select Committees scrutinise the Government, while Bills are being dealt with concurrently by Standing Committees.
+At Holyrood, the Committees have benefited from their all-encompassing remit - in that the experience from working on both legislation and administration has proved of value - but the balance between the two has strongly favoured legislative work, at least in the environmental field.

 In the third session of the Parliament, with a minority government and therefore against expectations perhaps, this pressure was kept up and it became apparent that Parliament has, in vital respects, conceded that the legislative timetable has become largely the property of the executive branch.
-There was little if any increase in the number of Members' Bills dealt with; no Bills arising from the Committees; and no Bills introduced by opposition parties.
+Despite the number of Bills laid, there was little if any increase in the number of Members' Bills dealt with; no Bills arising from the Committees; and no Bills introduced by opposition parties.
 The Consultative Steering Group's (CSG) hopes that legislation might come from several sources appeared to evaporate.
 This is, once again, familiar within a UK context.

-- We should carefully consider the amount of time devoted by each Committee to legislative work and seek to redress the balance of this work with the job of scrutinising the Government. - We should seriously consider the issue of whether Parliament has been presented with legislative programmes too heavy for its numbers. - We should re-visit the opportunities (and process) by which legislation can be proposed by individual MSPs, Committees, opposition parties and even civic society.
+- We (Scotland) should carefully consider the amount of time devoted by each Committee to legislative work and seek to redress the balance of this work with the job of scrutinising the Government. - We should seriously consider the issue of whether Parliament has been presented with legislative programmes too heavy for its numbers. - We should re-visit the opportunities (and process) by which legislation can be proposed by individual MSPs, Committees, opposition parties and even civic society.